oshvn/hse-trackr/README.md

 ## Environment variables

-Create a `.env.local` file (or configure your hosting environment) with the following variables:
+Copy `.env.example` to `.env.local` (or configure your hosting environment) with the following variables:

 ```
 VITE_SUPABASE_URL=<your-supabase-url>